Technology & Engineering Education Minor for Teacher Preparation Students

 Why consider a Technology & Engineering Education minor?

 One of the best ways for beginning teachers to distinguish themselves from others is to show hiring school administrators that they are willing to develop and adapt their careers to the needs of their school district.
 Having a second certification is one way teachers can set themselves apart from others.
 The K-12 Technology & Engineering Education programs in Pennsylvania and throughout the Northeast are not graduating enough certified teachers to meet the current and future demands for Technology & Engineering Educators (who are also certified as STEM educators).
-Millersville University has documented a demand of between five and ten teaching positions for every Technology & Engineering Teacher candidate we graduate.
+Millersville University has documented a demand of at least five teaching positions for every Technology & Engineering Teacher candidate we graduate.

 Aside from making the teacher candidate more marketable to hiring school districts, a minor in Technology & Engineering Education can provide natural professional development opportunities for students as they progress through their careers.
-Teachers who teach in both their major field of study and also in Technology & Engineering Education topics might find that they want or need more background in certain technical areas.
+Teachers who teach in both their major field of study and also in Technology & Engineering Education might find that they want or need more background in certain and pedagogical technical areas.
 Millersville University offers flexible classes to address those needs, as well as a Master's degree in Technology and Innovation for those who choose to pursue it.

 For more information, please contact the Technology & Engineering Education program coordinator in the Department of Applied Engineering, Safety & Technology, Dr. Sharon Brusic.
 Her email address is Sharon.Brusic@Millersville.edu, or she can be reached by phone at 717-871-5548.